djjd47130/JDLib/Docs/JDLib Docs.md

-JDLib is optimized for Delphi 10.4.
-It consists of the following components on the "JD Components" page:
+# JDLib Documentation

+### Components

+The following components are available:

 - **[TJDFontButton](/Docs/TJDFontButton.md)** Control - A button which supports a font glyph instead of a graphic image.
 -  **[TJDSmoothMove](/Docs/TJDSmoothMove.md)** Component - Event-driven component to manage the movement of controls or values in general.